Melodifestivalen 2013: Final

 The final of Melodifestivalen 2013 took place on 9 March 2013 at the Friends Arena in Solna.
-The 10 songs that qualified for the finals had either achieved being the top two in their respective semifinal, or having qualified from the Second Chance round.
+The 10 songs that qualified for the finals had either achieved being the top two in their respective heat, or having qualified from the Second Chance round.

 The winner was selected by a combination of public votes and 11 international jury groups.
 The public and the jury each had a total of 473 points to award.
 Each jury group awarded points as follows: 1, 2, 4, 6, 8, 10 and 12 points.
 The public vote was based on the percentage of votes each song had achieved.
 For example, if a song gained 10% of the public vote, then that entry would be awarded 10% of 473 points rounded to the nearest integer.
 In the event of a tie, the public vote would overrule the jury.
 Robin Stjernberg was the winner with the song "You" after gaining the most points overall from the jury groups and achieving the second highest number of votes from the viewers.

-Jury Spokespersons

-The spokespersons that read the jury votes were: